 How can it be that high penetration of renewables poses reliability tradeoffs if so many cities are already going "100% renewable"?

-It is true that an increasing number of cities, other political jurisdictions and companies have pledged to consumer only renewable energy now or in the future.
+It is true that an increasing number of cities, other political jurisdictions and companies have pledged to consume only renewable energy now or in the future.
 For most of those jurisdictions and companies, what that means in practice is that they contract to purchase electricity from renewable generators (or renewable energy credits) in amounts that represent all of their annual consumption.
 However, the electricity generated by a renewable power plant cannot be directed to specific consumers; nor is there sufficient grid-connected renewable power to serve demand at all times (say, on still nights).
 Since most of these 100% renewable consumers continue to take energy from the grid, they effectively rely in part on non-renewable power.

-A small number of political jurisdictions and firms have access to sufficient amounts of dispatchable renewable resources — like geothermal power or hydroelectric power operated in storage mode — that do not depend upon short term weather conditions.
+A small number of political jurisdictions and firms have access to sufficient amounts of dispatchable renewable resources — like geothermal power or hydroelectric power operated in storage mode — that they do not depend upon short-term weather conditions.
 Iceland, for example, has ample geothermal and hydroelectric power that is generally dispatchable when needed.
 In the United States, where wind and solar are the dominant renewable resources, some sort of more traditionally-dispatchable source of power (or electricity storage) is needed to fill in when the wind isn’t blowing and the sun isn’t shining.

 How can it be that out-of-pocket costs will increase if utility-scale renewable power is now cheaper than other alternatives?

 It is true that on a per-kilowatt hour basis wind and solar generators now produce power less expensively than fossil-fueled alternatives in many parts of the country.
 However, there are two important caveats to that statement.